mythic-ai/summercamp2021/embedded/docs/Mu_Editor_Getting_Started.md

 As of 7/22/21, the latest was: https://micropython.org/resources/firmware/esp32-20210623-v1.16.bin

-## Flash the firmware to the board
+## Flash the MicroPython firmware to the board

 Connect a USB cable from your computer to the microcontroller board.
 The board should power up.